vdhamer/Photo-Club-Hub/.github/README.md

 ## The App Architecture

-The app uses a [Swift-style MVVM](https://www.hackingwithswift.com/books/ios-swiftui/introducing-mvvm-into-your-swiftui-project) design.
+The app uses a [Swift-style MVVM](https://www.hackingwithswift.com/books/ios-swiftui/introducing-mvvm-into-your-swiftui-project) architecture.
 The model's data is fetched and updated via the internet, and is cached in a local database (Apple's CoreData framework).

-The use of an MVVM architecture implies that the model data is stored in structs (and in database tables) rather than in classes.
+The use of a Swift MVVM architecture implies that the model data is stored in structs (and in database tables) rather than in classes.

 ### The Data Model

-Here is a quick tour of the 3 central concepts or tables or struct types.
-The amount of tables will increase a bit in the future.
+Here are the 3 central concepts (aka tables or struct types).
+The number of tables will increase in the future.
-Note that, in relational database jargon, the tables are highly "normalized", implying minimal data redundancy.
+Note that, in relational database jargon, the tables are deliberately kept fully "normalized", implying minimal data redundancy.

 [![Product schema][product-schema]](https://github.com/vdhamer/PhotoClubWaalre/blob/main/Assets.xcassets/images/Schema.imageset/Schema.png)

 Every `PhotoClub` has zero or more `Members` of various roles (Chairman, Admin, ...) and states (current, former, apiring, ...).
-A `Member` may have multiple formal roles (e.g., Secretary and Admin) within a given `PhotoClub`.
+A `Member` may have multiple roles (e.g., acting as both Secretary and Admin for the same `PhotoClub`).

 Some basic information about a `Photographer` (name, date of birth, personal website, ...) is related to the `Photographer` as an individual, rather that being associated with any particular `PhotoClub`.
 That club-independent information is stored in the individual's `Photographer` struct/record.

-`Portfolio` represent the work of one `Photographer` in the context of one `PhotoClub`.
+`Portfolio` represents the work of one `Photographer` in the context of one `PhotoClub`.
-A `Portfolio` contains `Images` (not stored in CoreData yet).
-An `Image` can show up in multiple `Portfolios` - meaning the photo was discussed in multiple `PhotoClub`s.
+A `Portfolio` contains `Images` (not stored in a CoreData table yet).
+An `Image` can show up in multiple `Portfolios` - meaning the photo was discussed in multiple `PhotoClubs`.

-`Member` and `Portfolio` can be considered synonyms from a modeling perspective: we create exactly one `Portfolio` for each `PhotoClub` that a `Photographer` joined.
+`Member` and `Portfolio` can be considered synonyms from a modeling perspective: we create exactly one `Portfolio` for each `PhotoClub` that a `Photographer` became a `Member` of.
-And every `Member` of a `PhotoClub` has exactly one `Portfolio`.
+And every `Member` of a `PhotoClub` has exactly one `Portfolio` - even if it still contains zero images.
-This one-to-one relationship between `Member` and `Portfolio` allows them to be modelled using once single concept (=table) that we internally named `MemberPortfolio`.
+This one-to-one relationship between `Member` and `Portfolio` allows them to be modelled using once single concept (or table) that we named `MemberPortfolio`.

 ### How the Data is Loaded